GregBahm/PureHololens2Hands/README.md

 ![](GifForReadMe.gif)

-The hands only work in Unity2018.4 with the platform set to Universal Windows Platform.
+The hands work in Unity2018.4 with the platform set to Universal Windows Platform.
 You can see your hand joints working on builds on a Hololens 2 device, or in the editor through the XR -> Holographic Emulation -> Remote To Device system (which is the system I adore and highly recommend.)